LeonLiuY/druid/README.md

 ## Syntax

-A detailed language syntax specification is coming.
-For now, you can check the [test cases](src/test/java/liuyang/druid) for syntax example.
+You can check the [test cases](src/test/java/liuyang/druid) for syntax example.